A comedogenic substance is homemade

 If you are trying out a new face oil or other natural cosmetic product, give it some time.
 Your skin works with the active ingredients in it.
 If you have previously used conventional cosmetics, it will initially strain your skin.
 It's like the first days of work after vacation.

 Keep at least 4 weeks!
 That's how long it takes your skin to renew itself.
 During this time she gets used to new things.
-More on this under Skin renewal: How quickly does your skin get used to new care?
-You should stop using a product if it burns or itches.
+More on this under Skin renewal: How quickly does your skin get used to new ones Care?
+But you should stop using a product if it burns or itches.
 This could indicate an allergic reaction.

 Who should be aware of comedogenicity

 As I said, you basically have a comedogenic substance on your skin, sebum.
 If this is already causing you problems, you should rather use non-comedogenic products.
 So if you suffer from oily skin, impure skin or acne.
 Everything here is poison that could fuel impurities further.
-And experiments are especially frustrating.
-Suitable skin care is the be-all and end-all for these skin conditions.
+And experiments are particularly frustrating.
+Appropriate skin care is the be-all and end-all for these skin conditions.
 It should:

 - Encourage the removal of dirt.